 Pro Tip: When purchasing a

-USB-C charger, make sure it’s compatible with your specific model and can deliver enough wattage.
+cable for your laptop, make sure it’s compatible with your specific model and can deliver enough wattage.
 A

 USB-C PD charger can be a versatile solution for multiple devices.